Health and Safety Policy

 Procedure

-In order to ensure the nursery maintains a high standard of health and safety the nursery has developed the following procedures that all nursery practitioners follow:
+In order to ensure the nursery maintains a high standard of health and safety, the following procedures have been developed and are followed by all nursery practitioners:

 • Fire evacuation procedure